PazziV/Unity-Tutorial-Test/README.md

     }
 ```
-> To make it more interesting how about we make the position random every 2 seconds.<br>
+To make it more interesting how about we make the position random every 2 seconds.
-> This will be our first time we try to make a Cooldown and we have two ways for it:
+This will be our first time we try to make a cooldown and we have two ways of going about it:
 ```C#
     //[SerializeField] Vector3 PlayerPosition;
     [SerializeField] float Speed;